Head over Heels (musical): Act 2

 As Philoclea mourns her lost love ("Here You Are"), Basilius understands the error of his ways.
 He takes off the crown, offering it to Gynecia, who he believes will be a better ruler.
 As she takes it, the fourth flag falls and, with all prophecies fulfilled, the citizens of Arcadia are struck with the loss of the Beat.
 Gynecia tells her people to pray to the gods for a new Beat, and one emerges, as does a golden stag.
 It is actually Musidorus, revived and returned to the overjoyed Philoclea, who proclaims her love and vows to marry him.
 Dametas realizes there is still one prophecy, prompting Pamela and Mopsa to admit their love to their surprised but accepting parents.
 As Dametas wishes that Mopsa's mother could be there, Pythio arrives.
 They are actually Dametas' lost wife, banished from Arcadia after they confessed their gender identity to him.
 They promise not to leave Mopsa again, and Dametas apologizes for his cruel treatment, embracing Pythio for who they truly are ("Mad About You" (Reprise)).
 Musidorus reveals his own gender fluidity, explaining that he plans to "keep Cleophila around".
 Basilius decides to leave his people, but Gynecia tells him to stay, as she thinks he will become a better man without a crown.

 The reunited group travels to the nearest city, only for it to be Arcadia.
 Realizing that they have traveled in a circle, the group considers how they have changed on their journey and vow to become a wiser and more accepting society with their new Beat ("Finale").

 Productions

 Oregon Shakespeare Festival (2015)

 The show made its world premiere at the Oregon Shakespeare Festival in Ashland, Oregon on June 3, 2015, with an opening on June 13.
 The production ran until October 10 and was directed by Ed Sylvanus Iskandar.

 In 2016, Michael Mayer replaced Iskandar as director.
-Also joining the re-imagined creative team were music supervisor Tom Kitt (who previously worked with Mayer on American Idiot) and Magruder to adapt Whitty's original libretto.
+Also joining the re-imagined creative team were music supervisor Tom Kitt (who previously worked with Mayer on American Idiot) and James Magruder to adapt Whitty's original libretto.